simo800t/Projects/README.md

   <a href="#index-of-projects-by-categories"><img src="https://github.com/simo800t/nomisCV.github.io/blob/main/assets/projectsBySimonH.png?raw=true" width="100%" alt="Projects by Simon H."/></a>
 </p>

-This repository is a collection of my programming projects from UNI, ranging from small utilities to larger applications.
-Each language has project with its own documentation and usage instructions.
+This site is a collection of my programming projects from UNI, ranging from small utilities to larger applications.
+Also here is my <a href="https://github.com/simo899t/sortnet.git" target="_blank">resumé</a>

 ## Index Of Projects By Categories -